-For health and safety reasons, parents must notify the school no later than 7:45 a.m. for grades K-12 to report that their child will be arriving late to school.
+For health and safety reasons, parents must notify the school no later than 7:45 a.m. to report that their child will be arriving late to school.
 Parents may leave a message if they call (956-7833) before 7:30 a.m. or by email at attendance@universitylaboratoryschool.org.
-Upon arrival to campus, all K-12 students must sign in at the ULS school office befo e going to class.
+Upon late arrival to campus, all K-12 students must sign in at the ULS school office before going to class.
 Numerous tardies will require an administrative conference.